 For the rest of us, we have two options.
 Draw everything by eye, or use a grid.

-There is no doubt that drawing by freehand will give you much more satisfaction than using a grid.
+There is no doubt that drawing freehand will give you much more satisfaction than using a grid.
 If it works.
 And your pencil lines will have more life and fluidity.
-You will also go wrong constantly.
+You will also go wrong constantly, but that’s OK.

-That’s not such a bad thing if you know how to correct your lines and you can do that with dividers (affiliate).
+That’s not such a bad thing if you know how to correct your lines and you can do that with dividers.
+The expensive option is to buy proportional dividers so you can scale your image.
+The cheap way is to buy a pair of normal dividers, or a quality compass, and use that to draw on a scale of 1:1

 The guidelines help you to center the image properly on your page and to get started quickly.